JimvandeVen/meesterproef-1819/articles/article2.md

 });
 ```

 And here you have it!
 The most simple, but still awesome, version of a chat.
-That wasn't so hard I think so lets take it up a notch.
+That wasn't so hard I think so let’s take it up a notch.

 ## Rooms and Namespaces